-- Click on the Main button to go back to the main screen.
+- Click on the Stop button. - Click on the Main button to go back to the main screen.

 3.7.2 Acceleration with single gate

 The apparatus used here is almost the same as in the Time and Velocity mode, but here a Double 'flag' timing card is used instead of a Single 'flag' card.
 A photograph of the setup is shown below.